 This tilapia recipe is an excellent choice for a low carb diet.
 For that matter, it's a healthy choice no matter what diet you follow.
 The simple garlic and herb mixture flavors the fish perfectly, and the dish takes just minutes to prepare and bake.

-This recipe allows about 4 ounces of fish per person.
-Double the recipe for larger portions or more guests.
+This tilapia recipe allows about 4 ounces of cooked fish per person.
+Double the recipe for larger portions or more dinner guests.
+A 6-ounce tilapia fillet will yield about 4 to 5 ounces of cooked fish.

 - 2 tablespoons butter